There is now a "dummies" book on using iPads in schools and colleges! Sam Gliksman, iPad in Education for Dummies (2013). The book promises

 Much of what I've seen cited on the web comes from the k-12 classroom.

-Melissa Venable, Evaluating the iPad in Higher Education.
-Found this statement interesting:
+Melissa Venable, Evaluating the iPad in Higher Education (no longer available).
+I found this statement interesting.

 According to the event's presenters, students are using their iPads (both owned and borrowed devices) for course-related activities as well as personal use.
 Students use the iPad primarily for reading and taking notes, but prefer it for shorter, briefer tasks, and use laptops for larger projects.
 The iPad received high marks from students for its portability.